I Had A 10cm Ovarian Cyst But Doctors Didn't Believe Me

 Valentina Milanova, founder and CPO of women’s health company Daye, was 14 when she experienced something similar.
 Doctors repeatedly suggested her ovarian cyst symptoms were caused by an ectopic pregnancy, despite the fact she’d never had sex.

-Valentina was off school for a year and virtually bed-bound with pain while doctors tested her for E. coli, UTIs, and kidney stones before she eventually had surgery to remove a cyst.
-The experience had a "huge psychological impact" on her.
+Valentina was off school for a year and virtually bed-bound with the pain while doctors tested her for E. coli, UTIs and kidney stones before she eventually had surgery to remove a cyst.
+The experience had a "huge psychological impact" on her, in part because a doctor suggested she had caused the cyst herself by taking the pill to manage her painful periods.

 “